A hemangioma is a benign growth made up of an abnormally dense collection of blood vessels.

-Hemangioma usually appear at around two weeks after birth, although deep hemangiomas may not be visible until four months of age.
-The tumors never develop in adults.
-Most hemangiomas (nearly 60%) develop in the head and neck areas.
+Most hemangiomas develop on the surface of the skin, but they can also affect deeper skin layers and grow underneath the skin.Hemangiomas usually appear at around two weeks after birth, although deep hemangiomas may not be visible until four months of age.

-Researchers from Harvard and the University of Arkansas put forward the hypothesis that the placenta embolizes to the fetal dermis at some point in gestation, which forms hemangioma.
+Another theory proposed by researchers from Harvard and the University of Arkansas is that the placenta embolizes to the fetal dermis at some point during gestation, which causes a hemangioma to form.

 However, further research form Duke University contradicted this hypothesis and research into the cause of hemangioma growth is still ongoing.